Adding a Career Break on LinkedIn

 Career Break Example

 For example, imagine taking a multi-month career break to travel across Europe.
 While spending time in Italy, you might need to know the best way to send money to Italy to cover short-term housing, transportation, or everyday expenses.
-In situations like this, using the career break functionality on your LinkedIn profile is a smart way to show recruiters and hiring managers what you were doing during that time.
+In situations like this, using the career break functionality on your LinkedIn profile is a smart way to show recruiters and hiring managers what you were doing.

 In Conclusion

-Whatever your reasons – employment gaps are a normal part of being a professional.
+In conclusion, I hope you find this article helpful if you’re thinking about adding a career break on LinkedIn.
+Employment gaps are normal in today’s world.
 Whether you’re sightseeing across Europe, providing care for an ill family member, or pursuing a personal goal – now you’re able to communicate the context around your employment gap to hiring managers and recruiters.